JonETJakobsson/scSpatial/README.md

 ## v0.1.3
 - Added Bonefight cell types to segmentation export.
+- Fixed bug where Napari would not set propper contrast limits.
+This is now set using `numpy.min` and `numpy.max` functions explicitly.

 ## v0.1.2
 - Bumped version of cellpose to > 2.0.4